Skip to main content

 Prompts in Tines enable user interaction within your stories.
 Testing prompts ensures they function correctly, letting you verify user responses.

-In this video, we show how to set up a PROMPT function within a send email action for a user to interact with (we emulate the interaction in this video via pasting the PROMPT URL into a browser).
+In this video, we show how to set up a PROMPT function within a Send Email action for a user to interact with (we emulate the interaction by pasting the PROMPT URL into a browser).

 Validate a PROMPT

-Since using the PROMPT function enables feedback loops, we recommend adding a trigger action immediately after the prompt action to validate clicks; otherwise, the story may continue unchecked.
+Since the PROMPT function enables feedback loops, we recommend adding a Condition action immediately after the prompt action to validate clicks.
+Without this, the story may continue unchecked.

-In this video, we set up a trigger action to check if the PROMPT URL was clicked by the end-user.
+In this video, we set up a Condition action to check if the PROMPT URL was clicked by the end user.

 Remove duplicates from a PROMPT flow

-To maintain the efficiency and accuracy of your story flow, it’s essential to remove duplicate submissions.
-Deduplication helps to prevent repetitive actions and ensures that your automation only processes unique data entries.
+To maintain the efficiency and accuracy of your story flow, it's important to remove duplicate submissions.
+Deduplication prevents repetitive actions and ensures that your automation only processes unique entries.

 Apply a delay with event timers

-After the trigger condition isn't met, we can add in a delay so the user has an opportunity to click on the PROMPT link.
-In a real world example, users aren't going to have 0 seconds to click on something before action is taken.
+If the Condition action's criteria isn't met, we can add a delay so the user has time to click the PROMPT link.
+In a real-world example, users aren't going to have zero seconds to click on something before action is taken.

-In this video, we create a delay with seconds, but we can always bump that number up as we are developing stories for production.
+In this video, we create a delay with seconds.
+You can always increase the delay as you develop stories for production.

 Review the results

-Whenever you have situational logic that relies on a user interaction - it's good to do a final check.
+Whenever you have situational logic that relies on user interaction, it's good to do a final check.

-In this video, we'll see what happens if the user clicks the email and how the delay event data flows/stops at the dedup.
+In this video, we see what happens if the user clicks the link and how the delay event data flows through (or stops at) the deduplication action.

 Did this answer your question?